Skip to main content

 Exception Monitor

 Learn how to configure and use the Exception Monitor to flag delays, bottlenecks, and disruptions in your yard process.
-Define scenarios, set alerts, manage flags, and stay proactive with upcoming notifications and MS Teams integration.
+Define scenarios, set alerts, manage flags, and stay proactive with in-app notifications.

 Written by Arne Bracke

-Unexpected disruptions are a part of the daily operations, but they shouldn’t catch you off guard.
-The Exception Monitor keeps you informed by instantly alerting you when something goes off track, so you can respond quickly and minimize impact.
+Disruptions are inevitable, but they shouldn’t catch you off guard.
+The Exception Monitor acts as your early warning system, instantly alerting you when something goes off track.
+This allows you to respond quickly, reduce downtime, and maintain operational efficiency — even when the unexpected happens.

 When you need this